-If you need a project with cutting volume of thin gage mild steel, lasers are generally your best bet.
+If you need a project with a cutting volume of thin gauge mild steel, lasers are generally your best bet.

 On the other hand, waterjet can cut stock materials (several sheets at a time), which sufficiently reduce costs.
 Waterjet cutting can cut through significantly thicker metals and alternative materials with ease.

 Heat from laser cutting produces a small heat-affected zone (HAZ) near the cut, which could require secondary finishing depending on finish requirements.

 Waterjet cutting, on the other hand, does not create a HAZ.
 In addition, waterjet cutting delivers a smooth edge finish without jagged edges, slag, or burrs, eliminating the need for secondary finishing processes such as grinding.
 Finally, waterjet cutting doesn’t impart heat or distort parts, allowing parts to be stacked for increased productivity.

 If you require a very thick material to be cut, waterjet cutting is usually a better option.
 At Antech Technologies, we use water jet cutting for thicker, more durable materials such as aluminum, stainless steel, composite, titanium, brass, mild steel and much more.

 Compared to lasers, waterjets can more easily cut thick materials.
 Waterjet cutting can typically be used to cut any material up to about 7 inches in thickness.

 Lasers, on the other hand, are better for cutting materials that are up to ½ inch thick – though some high-powered lasers can cut through materials that are up to 1 inch thick.
 Thicker materials also slow down the process of laser cutting, requiring longer manufacturing times.